boda2004/game-catalog-convex/README.md

 ## App authentication

-Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
+Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign-in.
 You may wish to change this before deploying your app.

 ## Developing and deploying your app